 Have you ever wondered what it is like to become an optometrist in Australia?
 Whether you want to own an optometry practice or see yourself working as a researcher, Australia offers plenty of opportunities to explore the field.

-Although the field of optometry may seem daunting, it is an extremely rewarding career choice as it is all about making a difference in the lives of people and helping them to see properly and clearly.
+Although optometry may seem daunting, it is a good career choice as it is about making a difference in people's lives and helping them see correctly and clearly.

-As the work of an optometrist usually entails protecting and caring for eye health and vision, their patients can primarily benefit from their ability to detect, prevent, and treat eye conditions that may lead to loss of vision and even blindness.
+Optometrists protect and care for eye health and vision.
+Their patients can primarily benefit from their ability to detect, prevent, and treat eye conditions that may lead to loss of vision and even blindness.

 1. Who Is An Optometrist?

-An optometrist is a go-to person for all eye concerns, and they play a crucial role in determining eye problems and deciding what can be the appropriate treatment option.
+An optometrist is a go-to person for all eye concerns, and they play a crucial role in determining eye problems and deciding the appropriate treatment.
 They usually work in hospitals, private, or retail settings.

-Additionally, optometrists form close relationships with a network of different health providers, such as ophthalmologists.
-They work closely with them to provide their patients with the best available clinical treatment.
+They also form close relationships with different health providers, such as ophthalmologists.
+Optometrists work closely with them to provide their patients with the best available clinical treatment.

-Besides, optometrists may refer any serious or complicated eye health condition to an ophthalmologist who takes further steps to treat the issue.
+If they have complicated severe eye health cases, they refer such cases to an ophthalmologist.
+He will then take further steps to treat the issue.
 Not only that, but they also consult with an ophthalmologist before diagnosing severe eye diseases like glaucoma.